nestauk/asf_hp_cost_estimator_model/README.md

 - [Local Authority District to Region (April 2021) Lookup in EN](https://geoportal.statistics.gov.uk/datasets/ons::local-authority-district-to-region-april-2021-lookup-in-en/about)

 ### Inflation and price indices

 The "CPI INDEX 05.3 : Household appliances, fitting and repairs 2015=100" from the inflation and price indices data was [sourced from the ONS](https://www.ons.gov.uk/generator?format=csv&uri=/economy/inflationandpriceindices/timeseries/d7ck/mm23)

 ## ⚒️ Data processing & joining

 The underlying dataset used to model the cost of an air source installation is the MCS installations dataset enhanced with EPC information about properties.
 MCS and EPC datasets are cleaned and preprocessed before being joined.
 Installations without EPC property information are removed from the analysis.
-The code for preprocessing and joining MCS to EPC is available in the [asf_core_data repository](https://github.com/nestauk/asf_core_data).
+The code for preprocessing and joining MCS to EPC is available in the [asf_core_data GitHub repository](https://github.com/nestauk/asf_core_data).

 ## 🗂️ Repository structure